Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Introduction

 However, they cannot directly process application-specified raw multimodal data.
 We resort to modular perceptions for each modality that are separately trained before being plugged into the LLM backbone.
 Each module semantically translates the resulting multimodal sensations into natural language that can be understood by LLMs and processed in a unified manner.

 Our contributions are threefold.
 Firstly, we establish a manipulation scenario with multimodal sensory data and language descriptions.
 Secondly, we propose \textbf{Matcha}\footnote{By the name of a type of East Asian green tea.
-To fully appreciate matcha, one must engage multiple senses to perceive its appearance, aroma, taste, texture, and other sensory nuances. } (\textbf{m}ultimod\textbf{a}l environmen\textbf{t} \textbf{ch}atting \textbf{a}gent), where an LLM is prompted to work in a chatting fashion, thus having continuous access to environmental feedback for contextual reasoning and planning.
+To fully appreciate matcha, one must engage multiple senses to perceive its appearance, aroma, taste, texture, and other sensory nuances. } (\textbf{M}ultimod\textbf{a}l environmen\textbf{t} \textbf{cha}tting) \textbf{agent}, where an LLM is prompted to work in a chatting fashion, thus having continuous access to environmental feedback for contextual reasoning and planning.
 Finally, we show that LLMs can be utilized to perform interactive multimodal perception and behavior explanation.
 Accordingly, an interactive robot can make reasonable and robust decisions by resorting to LLMs to examine objects and clarify their properties that are essential to completing the task (see Fig.~\ref{fig:exp}).
-The project’s website can be found at \href{https://xf-zhao.github.io/projects/Matcha}{xf-zhao.github.io/projects/Matcha}.

-\section{RELATED WORK}
+\section{Related Work}

 \textbf{Multimodal Learning and Robotic Information Gathering.} Research in multimodality in robotics nowadays attracts growing attention \cite{Akkus23MultimodalDeep} because of its success in, for example, audio-visual learning \cite{Zhao22ImpactMakes, Wei22LearningAudiovisual, Zhu21DeepAudiovisual} and language-visual learning \cite{Shridhar22CLIPortWhat, Shridhar22PerceiveractorMultitask}.
 It is beneficial and sometimes essential for a robot to learn from multimodality because one modality could carry some distinct information, e.g.\ tones in speech, that cannot be deduced from another. \cite{Lee22SoundguidedSemantic}.